-- Assemble tacos on each tortilla adding: black beans, corn mix, chopped chicken, crumbles of queso fresco, our SALSA VERDE!, & sour cream, yum!
+- Assemble tacos on each tortilla adding: black beans, corn mix, chopped chicken, queso fresco crumbles, SALSA VERDE & sour cream!

-Oh man, I have to say this was so flavorful and good!
+Oh man, I have to say this was so flavorful & good!
 I ate more than my fair share, but it was worth it.
 I also have ample salsa verde leftover to use with chips, or on some shrimp taco salad I plan to make.
 The salsa verde stores very well in the refrigerator and is so easy, I think this might become a house staple!
-This is much lighter than some of my other fav cheesy Mex dishes.
+This is much lighter than some of my other favorite cheesy Mexican dishes.
 A great alternative for a vibrant and nutrient-dense dinner, with lots of protein, fiber and veggies.

 If you haven’t cooked with fresh tomatillos before, I recommend it.
 These are a nice alternative to everyday tomatoes and are easy to boil, roast or bake.
 I don’t think tacos can ever disappoint and these verde tacos surely didn’t!Pin It